Root polytopes, tropical types, and toric edge ideals: Introduction

-The first statement was established by Ohsugi and Hibi in \cite[Theorem 4.6]{ohsugihibi1999} and the second statement recovers a result of Tsuchiya from \cite{tsuchiya2021}.
-In both cases algebraic methods were used to establish the results, our work shows how tropical and discrete geometric methods can be brought to bear.
+\item If $q \geq 3$ and $\kk[B]$ has a $q$-linear resolution then $\kk[B]$ is a hypersurface. \end{itemize} \end{thm} The first statement was established by Ohsugi and Hibi in \cite{ohsugihibi1999}*{Theorem 4.6} and the second statement recovers a result of Tsuchiya from \cite{tsuchiya2021}.
+Our short proofs of these results demonstrates how tropical and discrete geometric methods can be brought to bear.

 In recent years we have seen a number of mathematicians working on the combinatorics of subdivisions of root polytopes, and a mostly disjoint group studying the homological properties of toric edge ideals.
-As far as we know there has been dialogue between these communities and it is our hope that the work presented here will lead to more fruitful connections and applications.
+As far as we know there has been no dialogue between these communities and it is our hope that the work presented here will lead to more fruitful connections and applications.
 We explore some potential projects in Section \ref{sec: GP}.